gaffner/Secret-Chat/README.md

 ### Supported communications:

 * <b>NAT Hollowing</b> - Peer to Peer Communication over UDP socket.
-The "Server" Hollow his NAT table, and then the "client" communicate to him over this "Hole".
-This communication mode allows peers that are behind NAT Tables (like most of the end users) to communicate directly, without the need of middle server, and therefor the most secured.
+The "Server" follows his NAT table, and then the "client" communicates to him over this "Hole".
+This communication mode allows peers who are behind NAT Tables (like most of the end users) communicate directly, without the need for a middle server, and therefore the most secure.
   <br><br>

 > [!NOTE]
-> In order to use this communication technique, one need to setup the <i>Signaling Server</i>, located inside the
+> In order to use this communication technique, one needs to set up the <i>Signaling Server</i>, located inside the
 > `Signaling` directory, on a server with at least one port exposed to the internet (for example, VPS).
-> The purpose of this server is to coordinate the NAT Hollowing process between the two peers.
+> The purpose of this server is to coordinate the NAT following process between the two peers.
 Currently,
 > The implemented signaling server is just a POC.

 ![image](https://i.imgur.com/1RH4oua.png)